F5Networks/f5-telemetry-streaming/docs/troubleshooting.rst

 Why is BIG-IP TS not showing up in UCS archive?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due the fact that F5 BIG-IP TS has a quite high number of dependencies and sub-dependecies the BIG-IP unable to include it to UCS archive.
+Due the fact that F5 BIG-IP Telemetry Streaming has a quite high number of dependencies and sub-dependecies the BIG-IP unable to include it to UCS archive.
 You may see following log entries in **/var/log/ltm**:

 .. code-block:: bash